WP Rocket Settings – Ultimate Guide to Website Speed

 Database Tab

-WP Rocket helps optimize the WordPress database by cleaning up its tables and removing trash posts, comments, transients, spam comments, leftovers, post revisions, etc.
+WP Rocket helps optimize the WordPress database by cleaning up its tables and removing trash posts, comments, transients, spam comments, leftovers, and post revisions.

 The best part is that you can set it and forget it.
 WP Rocket auto-schedules the database maintenance routine.

-Just enable all the options and set the Automatic Clean-up option to your preference – Daily, Weekly, or Monthly.
+Just enable all the options and set the Automatic Cleanup to your preference: Daily, Weekly, or Monthly.

 That’s it.